cadihowley/ScummDocs/docs/installation/raspberrypi.md

 Settings can be configured from the ScummVM Launcher, or by editing the configuration file directly.

-To edit general settings through the Launcher, run ScummVM and click **Options**.
-To edit game-specific settings, choose the game and click **Edit Game**.
+To edit global settings in the Launcher, run ScummVM and click **Options**.
+To edit game settings, choose a game and click **Edit Game**.

 On the Raspberry Pi, the configuration file path is ```~/.config/scummvm/scummvm.ini```

 To edit settings directly in the config file, navigate to the file in the File Manager.
-If the .config directory is not visible in the Home directory, select **View&nbsp;>&nbsp;Show Hidden**.
+If the .config directory is not visible in the Home directory, select **View&nbsp;>&nbsp;Show Hidden** in the top menu.
 Open the config file with a text editor, and save it when the desired changes have been made.

 To edit the config file from the command line, type the following:
 ````